ChangWan723/ChangWan723.github.io/_posts/CSLN/SoftwareVerif/2023-10-08-Linear-Temporal-Logic.md

   - **All (`A`)**: A operator in LTL stands for "For All **Paths**".
 When we use this operator, we are making a statement about all possible future paths that the system can take from a given state.

+>path: a path in a transition system is a finite or infinite sequence of states {: .prompt-tip }

 ### Semantics of LTL

 The semantics of LTL are defined over infinite sequences of states, called traces.
 Each LTL formula is evaluated over such traces: